Tetleysteabags/Tetleysteabags/README.md

-# Basic analysis of Netflix data

-This was a simple data cleansing and analysis task using Netflix data
+Proven track record of analysing complex data sets, developing and delivering strategic goals, and leading teams.
+Passionate about generating insights for cross-functional teams by combining data science and domain expertise.